letsencrypt/website/content/en/getting-started.md

 # Getting certificates through your hosting provider

-For many people, their hosting provider get and manage certificates from Let's Encrypt for them.
-In such cases, the hosting provider is operating an ACME client and you don't need to think about getting or operating ACME client software yourself.
+For many people, their hosting provider will get and manage certificates from Let's Encrypt for them.
+If this is your situation, your provider is operating an ACME client and you don't need to think about getting or operating ACME client software yourself.

-If your provider does this for you, it will either happen automatically or there will be a configuration option that you will need to enable.
+If your provider gets and manages certificates for you, it will either happen automatically or there will be a configuration option that you will need to enable.
 Check your provider's documentation and configuration options.

 # Selecting and operating an ACME client yourself